ikemanep1/Portfolio_Project-13_Animal_Shelter_API/README.md

 _This program is a database-practice site.
 It lists cats and dogs in a json object.
 It has full get/post/patch/delete/put functionality._

-# API functionality
+# API functionality & endpoints

 _The API has Get, Post, Put, Patch, and Delete calls.

-_API GET: obtains a list of all cats or dogs in the database (localhost:3001/dogs) (localhost:3001/cats)_ _API GET by ID: retrives a single entry based on the ID (localhost:3001/dogs/3) (localhost:3001/cats/17)_ _API POST: adds a new entry to the database, with its own ID (localhost:3001/dogs) (localhost:3001/cats)_ _API PATCH/PUT: edits an entry by ID.
-All columns in the entry can be edited. (localhost:3001/dogs/23) or (localhost:3001/dogs/23/edit)
+_API GET: obtains a list of all cats or dogs in the database. (localhost:3001/dogs) (localhost:3001/cats)_ _API GET by ID: retrives a single entry based on the ID. (localhost:3001/dogs/3) (localhost:3001/cats/17)_ _API POST: adds a new entry to the database, with its own ID. (localhost:3001/dogs) (localhost:3001/cats)_ _API PATCH/PUT: edits an entry by ID.
+All columns in the entry can be edited. (localhost:3000/cats/22?name=Ethan&breed=tabby&age=4)_
+_API DELETE: deletes an entry from the database. (localhost:3000/cats/21)

+_The API also has search functionality for animal names, and all of their attributes (age, breed)._
+_(localhost:3000/cats?breed=Burmilla)_

 ### Setup/Installation Requirements